 If you choose this approach, just be mindful to remain polite, do not call anyone ‘names’, and make sure you highlight your business in positive ways.

-Responding To Happy Customers
+Responding To Online Reviews from Happy Customers

 When you are lucky enough to get the very coveted 5-star review from a client, reward them with praise too.
 Here is an excellent example: